baijuka/MS1-Project/README.md

 ### Styling

--	Tried to keep consistency in design in order to maintain a feeling of relationship between items.
+-	Tried to keep consistency in design in order to maintain a feeling of relationship between items
--	Boxes, images, containers and cards were given provided with round corners to make smooth look.
+-	Boxes, images, containers and cards were given provided with round corners to make smooth look
--	Both header and footer were given matching color pattern to make it more appealing.
+-	Both header and footer were given matching color pattern to make it more appealing
--	All icons used were given same color to maintain the consistency.
+-	All icons used were given same color to maintain the consistency

 ### Background